-[one 3-cr. general education course in Mathematics (MAT) AND a 1-cr. general education course in Information Technology 4 (INF-102)], OR Select one 4-cr. general education course in Mathematics (MAT).
+[one 3-cr. general education course in Mathematics (MAT) AND a 1-cr. general education course in Information Technology (INF-102)], OR Select one 4-cr. general education course in Mathematics (MAT).

-Two general education courses to be selected from the following
+Two general education courses to be selected

 Natural Science fields: Biology (BIO) Chemistry (CHM) Physics (PHY)